 - 2012 City Undergraduate Student Scholarship

 - The Duty to Prosecute?
 (July 2018) Geoffrey Nice Foundation – presented paper and delivered seminar on the same topic at the GNF’s annual Master Class on international criminal law in Dubrovnik.

-- Transitional Justice, Amnesties, and the Duty to Prosecute International Crimes (February 2018) Geoffrey Nice Foundation – presented this paper at the GNF’s annual conference on international criminal law in The Hague.
+- Transitional Justice, Amnesties, and the Duty to Prosecute International Crimes (February 2018) Geoffrey Nice Foundation – presented paper at the GNF’s annual conference on international criminal law in The Hague.